khanuzai/AutoForm/README.md

 # 🤖 AutoForm - AI-Powered Form Filler

-AutoForm is a React application that uses Google Gemini Pro API to intelligently fill out text-based forms using user profile data.
+AutoForm is a React application that uses OpenRouter AI to intelligently fill out text-based forms and PDFs using user profile data.
 Simply input your personal information, paste a form with placeholders, and let AI do the rest!

 ## ✨ Features

-- **Smart Form Filling**: Uses Google Gemini Pro AI to intelligently fill forms based on your profile
+- **Smart Form Filling**: Uses OpenRouter AI to intelligently fill forms based on your profile
+- **Multiple AI Models**: Access to GPT-4, Claude, Llama, and more through OpenRouter
+- **PDF Processing**: Upload and automatically fill PDF forms
-- **User-Friendly Interface**: Clean, modern UI with Tailwind CSS
+- **User-Friendly Interface**: Clean, modern UI with Apple-inspired design
-- **Profile Management**: Comprehensive profile form with personal details, experience, skills, and goals
+- **Profile Management**: Comprehensive profile form with personal details
 - **Real-time Generation**: Instant AI-powered form filling with loading indicators
 - **Copy to Clipboard**: Easy copying of filled forms
 - **Responsive Design**: Works on desktop and mobile devices